 I am a veteran who is lucky enough to have come home.
 I have my scars.
 But they are nothing compared to others.
 So many veterans and their families are still struggling with physical disability, mental health and disadvantage.
 In UK, more than 6,000 veterans are homeless, on our streets, today.
 It is an enduring Misery of War.

-I am eternally grateful to the Service Charities that have been there to watch my back and, if necessary, try to pick up the pieces.
-If you buy one of my books, I pledge to give 2% of my royalties received as an author to Service Charities.
-I will split this donation between Royal British Legion Industries, the Army Benevolent Fund and Blind Veterans UK.
+My eternal thanks goes to the Service Charities that have been there to watch my back and, if necessary, try to pick up the pieces.
+If you buy one of my books, I pledge to give 2% of my royalties received as an author to support veterans.
+The charity I am supporting is Royal British Legion Industries.
+If you would like to help, please donate via JustGiving.